 Join our group and keep updated on how the performance is created.

 And you will know when the tractor comes to a place near by you:

-Here is a short video presenting the five artists, which for a year contributes to the creation of the TRACTOR performance
+Here is a short video presenting the 6 artists, which for a year contributes to the creation of the TRACTOR performance

-A performance co-created by 5 Nordic artists from Denmark, Iceland and Sweden.
+A performance created by 6 artists from Denmark, Iceland, Norway and Sweden.

-The stage is torn down and the music forms appear among the audience.
-Inspired by ancient Nordic rituals such as shamanic-, harvest-, carnival- and church rituals, the audience is involved in funny games.
+The stage is torn down and the music appears among the audience.
 The audience will walk around in the scenography between the musicians and an installation of paper garlands, which creates shadow on the walls between broken Shrovetide barrels and colourful confetti.

 Foto: Rico Feldfoss